QaimKhanAbdullah/micro-blogging-site/README.md

 # micro-blogging-site
-A blog website that allows people to write and post their articles.
+A blogging website that allows people to post articles.
-Pre requisitive
+# Pre requisitive
-Install latest mongodb and node version
+1) Install latest mongodb and node version
-Install the following dependencies in your root folder "body-parser": "^1.18.3",
+2) Install the following dependencies in your root folder "body-parser": "^1.18.3",
     "cloudinary": "^1.14.0",
     "connect-flash": "^0.1.1",
     "connect-mongo": "^3.0.0",